keithzg/paulmillerisoffline/copyleft-next-0.2.1.md

 ## 7. Symmetrical Licensing Condition for Upstream Contributions

-   If You distribute a work to Me specifically for inclusion in or modification of a Covered Work (Your "Patch"), then, unless Your Patch explicitly states otherwise, You license it to Me under this License, to the extent of Your copyright in Your Patch.
-This condition does not negate the other conditions of this License, if applicable to Your Patch.
+   If You Distribute a work to Me specifically for inclusion in or modification of a Covered Work (a "Patch"), and no explicit licensing terms apply to the Patch, You license the Patch under this License, to the extent of Your copyright in the Patch.
+This condition does not negate the other conditions of this License, if applicable to the Patch.

 ## 8. Copyleft Sunset

-   Conditions 3 through 6 of this License cease to apply to You 15 years from the date of My first distribution of My Work under this License.
+   Conditions 3 through 6 of this License cease to apply to You 15 years from the date of My first Distribution of My Work under this License.

 ## 9. Pass-Through

-   When You distribute a Covered Work, the recipient automatically receives a license to My Work from Me, subject to the terms of this License.
+   When You Distribute a Covered Work, the recipient automatically receives a license to My Work from Me, subject to the terms of this License.

 ## 10. Termination